wh13/docker_registry_2/README.md

 You can test cookbook via kitchen.

 `kitchen converge` - for create VM and execute cookbook recipes.
-`kitchen loginz - for login into provisioned VM.
+`kitchen login` - for login into provisioned VM.

 Requirements
 ------------